wp-plugins/wp-ultimate-recipe/readme.txt

 2. Manage everything about your recipes in one place

 == Changelog ==

+= 0.0.22 =
+* Use default WP categories and tags to organize your recipes
+* Added "Passive Time"

 = 0.0.21 =
 * New admin settings page